 - You can make precise entry points shorter time frames than longer time frames.

-Found this trading strategy interesting?
-Let us know by commenting below.
+Found multi time frame analysis strategy interesting?
+Let us know by commenting below what you think about this trading strategy.